reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ```

 Knowing how to create the mocks, let's have a look at what you should avoid.
 Otherwise, you test cases are confusing
 what decreases your code's maintainability.
-It will save you much time debugging and guessing your team members what's
+It will save you much time debugging and doesn't let your team members guess
-the intent of a test case.
+what the intent of the test case is.

-* Do not concentrate all the Mockito declarations in the setUp method!
+* Do not concentrate all the Mockito declarations in the `setUp` method!
 Even tough the test cases are reduced to a
   minimum, the readability suffers a lot.
 Besides, you must highly pay attention to not break any other test cases.
 Like
-  so, you avoid interfering other tests by overriding their setup (See example below)
+  so, you avoid interfering other tests by overriding the setup.
 * Do not recycle your mocks!
 It's better to create new mocks for each test case.
-Otherwise, you will experience
+Otherwise, you might experience
   unexpected behavior through interfering declarations.
 * Do not expect test cases to be always executed in the same order!
 Write everything that belongs to your test case into
   the test method, so that a test case can be executed alone in your IDE or all together within you CI!